-Before I can reply that I am not laughing at him but am so grateful for his words, the camera man turns to invite us to watch the dolphins through the lens.
+Before I can reply that I am not laughing at him but am very grateful for his words, the camera man turns to invite us to watch the dolphins through the lens.

-If he recognises the wild women wobbling dangerously he has passed a few moments before he is polite enough not to mention it.
+If he recognises the wild women wobbling dangerously he has passed earlier he is polite enough not to mention it.